rabbitmq/rabbitmq-stream-go-client/README.md

 ### Publish Confirmation

-For each publish the server sends back to the client the confirmation, the client provides an interface to receive the confirmation:
+For each publish the server sends back to the client the confirmation or an error.
+The client provides an interface to receive the confirmation:

 ```golang
 //optional publish confirmation channel